SilasVM/GitKit2/README.md

 #### Topic 1 Activity Notes

 The hands-on activity for topic 1 has students perform the following major tasks:
-  - Fork the fork the upstream `GitKit-FarmData2` repository into their own GitHub space.
+  - Fork the upstream `GitKit-FarmData2` repository into their own GitHub space.
   - Install one of the KitClients.
   - Clone their fork (i.e. their origin) of the `GitKit-FarmData2` repository.
   - Claim a Round1 issue in the issue tracker.